 Children need constant guidance to understand how to behave properly while in the church, during worship or otherwise.
 Here are some things to think about:

 Orthodox Christians fast from midnight on to prepare for Holy Communion.
 Anyone who is baptized and capable of fasting (seven years or older), should fast prior to receiving.
 For younger children (6-18 months), parents can bring a snack.
 But as the children grow older, they should be weaned from snacks and breakfast prior to Communion.

 If your child does eat a snack, try to choose snacks that don’t make much noise when being eaten.
 And please kindly clean up any crumbs.
-Also, try not to give them snacks just before Communion.

 Try to keep toys to an absolute minimum, as this teaches your child that they should expect to be able to play during the service rather than worship.
 If you do bring any, choose toys that won’t make noise when dropped on the floor.
 For example, a stuffed animal for the child to hold is fine.
 There are other ways you can keep the child occupied, like coloring in a biblical coloring book, walking around and showing them things in the church, or talking softly to them during Liturgy to explain what is happening.

-While your children may resist these rules of etiquette at first, you’ll find that they eventually accept them and begin to enjoy their time in church.
+While your children may resist these rules of behavior at first, you’ll find that they eventually accept them and begin to enjoy their time in church.
 Show them how much you love being in church, and they will come to feel the same way as they live and grow in the Faith.